DerBunman/DieBenutzerumgebung/README.md

   - GTK3 (based on oomox and Numix)
   - Shell/Terminal

 More informations on [theming and styling can be found here](docs/style.md).

-The GTK themes and icons are located in [DerBunman/DieOberflaechengestaltung](https://github.com/DerBunman/DieOberflaechengestaltung).
+The GTK themes and icons are generated on the fly using oomox.

 Also note, that the oomox sources are included so you are able to customize the theme.